Updated 24 June 2020 - Updated calendar and COVID-secure guidance

-Developments surrounding COVID-19 are changing by the day.
+Developments surrounding COVID-19 are constantly changing.
 While this situation is ongoing, PIPA will provide guidance from its partners and reliable third-party sources as best it can.

 Here, we have collated information on the current situation to help those in the industry find what they need to know as easily as possible.
 This page will continue to be updated.